More about This Topic

 Bonus Income And Divorce In Illinois

 Money is a funny thing in an Illinois divorce.
-In a divorce money is an asset which can be divisible or not based on whether it is marital.
+In a divorce, money is an asset which can be divisible or not based on whether it is marital.
 In a divorce money is also evidence of income which can determine child support and maintenance (formerly known as alimony).
 Money usually comes in regular allotments every two weeks but sometimes it comes in all at once as a bonus.
-So, how is bonus treated in an Illinois divorce?
+So, how is a bonus treated in an Illinois divorce?

 Is A Bonus Marital Property in Illinois?